geeksblabla/100DaysOfReact/Day6.md

-Is the code below is correct ? if yes complete the render method to show profile view with title DevCasa
+Is the code below  correct ? if yes complete the render method to show profile view with title DevCasa

 ```jsx